vmware/terraform-provider-vra/website/docs/r/vra_network.html.markdown

 ## Argument Reference

-* `id` - The id of the image profile instance.
-Only one of 'filter', 'id', 'name' or 'region_id' must be specified.
+* `custom_properties` - (Optional) Additional properties that may be used to extend the base resource.

+* `deployment_id` - (Optional) Deployment id that is associated with this resource.

+* `description` - (Optional) A human-friendly description.

-* `name` - A human-friendly name used as an identifier in APIs that support this option.
-Only one of 'filter', 'id', 'name' or 'region_id' must be specified.
+* `name` - (Required) A human-friendly name used as an identifier in APIs that support this option.

+* `outbound_access` - (Optional) Flag to indicate if the network needs to have outbound access or not.
+Default is true.
+This field will be ignored if there is proper input for networkType customProperty.

+* `project_id` - (Required) The id of the project this resource belongs to.

 ## Attribute Reference

 * `cidr` - IPv4 address range of the network in CIDR format.

 * `constraints` - List of storage, network and extensibility constraints to be applied when provisioning through this project.

-* `custom_properties` - Additional properties that may be used to extend the base resource.

-* `deployment_id` - Deployment id that is associated with this resource.

-* `description` - A human-friendly description.

 * `external_id` - External entity Id on the provider side.